 Read More

+Defamation risks for businesses arise when false statements about a company are published and cause reputational harm, leading to potential legal claims and financial loss.
 The value of brand reputation in business Brand reputation is an essential and crucial part of any business which sells goods or services.
-Without a good reputation, a business may be unable to sell its goods or services to enough clients and customers to remain profitable, and thereby being at risk of insolvency or bankruptcy, […]
+Without a good reputation, a business may […]

 Read More

-Defamatory Google Review: Part 2 As we explored in Defamation & Google reviews: Part 1, positive Google reviews are important to most small to medium sized businesses in Australia.
-They demonstrate to a potential client that your business provides quality goods and services and can be trusted.
-It is for that reason that when a […]
+Defamatory Google Review: Part 2 Defamatory Google reviews can seriously damage a business’s reputation, and understanding your legal rights and options under Australian law is crucial to protect that reputation.
+As we explored in Defamation & Google reviews: Part 1, positive Google reviews are important to most small to medium sized businesses in Australia.
+They […]

 Read More